ulissigroup/amptorch/README.md

 ### Acknowledgements
 - Funded by the Department of Energy's Basic Enenergy Science, Computational Chemical Sciences Program Office.
 Award # DE-SC0019441
 - Engineering ideas have been heavily borrowed from our work on the [Open Catalyst Project](https://github.com/Open-Catalyst-Project/baselines)
+- Gaussian fingerprints have been adapted from [SIMPLE-NN](https://github.com/MDIL-SNU/SIMPLE-NN)